arttracks/elysa/docs/_dates/period_specificity.md

 This should only be used when you know that the work was transferred, but you don't know to whom—otherwise, it is implied in the following record.

-### John Doe, until sometime after 1995 *or* John Doe, until at least 1995
+### John Doe, until at least 1995 *or* John Doe, until sometime after 1995

     ????-????...1995-????

 The work was owned by John in 1995, and transferred sometime after 1995.
-The "**until sometime after**" form is preferred.
+The "**until at least**" form is preferred.

 This should only be used when something is known both about the acquisition and about the transfer from John, in conjunction with a statement about the acquisition.

-For example, **"John Doe, 1990 until sometime after 1995"**.
+For example, **"John Doe, 1990 until at least 1995"**.

 Otherwise,  **"John Doe, before 1995"** conveys the same information and is preferred.